mit-rss/wall_follower_sim/README.md

     rviz

 In the left panel on the bottom click the "Add" button, and then in the "By display type" tab click "RobotModel".
 You should see a small blue car appear.
 Then click "Add" again and in the "By topic" tab click add the "/map" topic and then repeat to add the laser scan topic.
 Under added LaserScan dropdown menu there should be a field called "Size (m)".
 Change this to 0.1 so you can see the laser scan more clearly.
+The checkboxes turn on and off display types which may be useful as you add topics to visualize.

 ![Add button](https://i.imgur.com/85tY4tZ.png)